 It involves just 4 steps:

-If using the pressure cooker (the stove top one or Instant Pot), vegetables can be cooked along with the masalas, after sautéing onions and coconut paste.
+If using the pressure cooker (the stove top Indian pressure cooker one or electric Instant Pot), vegetables can be cooked along with the masalas, after sautéing onions and coconut paste.
 One step less to do.

 Easy peasy, isn’t it?